-I felt priviledged to attend a lecture by one of the scientists in the EPA’s back pocket on this issue, Tyrone Hayes of University of California Berkeley, last week as he presented his research on the Illinois State University campus.
+I felt privileged to attend a lecture by one of the scientists in the EPA’s back pocket on this issue, Tyrone Hayes of University of California Berkeley, last week as he presented his research on the Illinois State University campus.
 The lecture was attended by what seemed to be mostly professors on campus with quite a few college students thrown in.
 Together, we all learned why Hayes believes atrazine causes chemical castration, homosexuality, and hermaphroditism.

-His claims seemed far fetched to this farm girl.
+His claims seemed far-fetched to this farm girl.
 But who am I to argue with science, right?

 Except experts agree that this isn’t really science.
-In 2002, eight American, Canadian and South African researchers essentially discredited Hayes’ methology, concluding, “Like the laboratory work, the field studies suffer from major inadequacies.”
+In 2002, eight American, Canadian and South African researchers essentially discredited Hayes’ methodology, concluding, “Like the laboratory work, the field studies suffer from major inadequacies.”
 And in 2005, the EPA’s own Deputy Director of Office of Pesticide Programs testified that “all of the available information was scientifically flawed.
 None of his laboratory studies on atrazine were conducted in accordance with standard protocols.”

 Knowing this ahead of the lecture left me wondering while he spoke:

 • Why is Illinois State University interested in one person’s laboratory work that no other scientist can reproduce?

 • Farmers have been using atrazine for over 50 years.
 If castration and hermaphroditism are real, substantiated problems, wouldn’t we know that by now?
 Wouldn’t that work be verified by other scientists or a theme of rural dwellers having these issues be noticed over the past 50 years?